Animal Protection Bills to Watch in Massachusetts – 2019-2020 Legislative Session

 Known as the “Beagle Bill,” An Act Protecting Research Animals (S.2463), would require that dogs and cats, no longer needed for research purposes at research institutions or product testing facilities, be offered for adoption through a non-profit animal shelter or rescue or private placement, once the research ends, if a necropsy is not mandated.
 This provides an opportunity for these animals to live a life in a home as an adopted pet once their time in the research laboratory has come to an end – an opportunity that each of these dogs and cats deserve.

-Status: Referred to the Senate Committee on Ways and Means.
-Released with a favorable report by Joint Committee on Environment, Natural Resources and Agriculture on January 8, 2020.
+Status: Sponsored by State Senator Mark Montigny and State Representative Jack Patrick Lewis.
+Referred to the Senate Committee on Ways and Means after release from the Joint Committee on Environment Natural Resources and Agriculture.
 Public hearing held on September 10, 2019.

 Halt Trafficking in Ivory and Rhino Horn